nblkmal/portfolio/content/articles/interview-and-networking.md

 ## :white_check_mark: __Connect with the Right People__
 > Connecting with the right people isn’t about chasing famous names, it’s about surrounding yourself with people who inspire you to level up

-- Quality over quantity, it’s not about collecting contacts; it’s about building meaningful relationships with people who share your interests or values.
+- __Quality over quantity__, it’s not about collecting contacts; it’s about building meaningful relationships with people who share your interests or values.
-- Start with proximity, connect with seniors, lecturers, alumni, or professionals from your university’s network; they’re most likely to respond.
+- __Start with proximity__, connect with seniors, lecturers, alumni, or professionals from your university’s network; they’re most likely to respond.
-- Target relevance, focus on people in roles, companies, or industries you want to learn from.
+- __Target relevance__, focus on people in roles, companies, or industries you want to learn from.
-- Engage genuinely, comment thoughtfully on their posts, share insights, or ask follow-up questions instead of cold-pitching.
+- __Engage genuinely__, comment thoughtfully on their posts, share insights, or ask follow-up questions instead of cold-pitching.
-- Give before you ask, share something useful, offer feedback, or show appreciation for their work before requesting advice or referrals.
+- __Give before you ask__, share something useful, offer feedback, or show appreciation for their work before requesting advice or referrals.
-- Be clear in your approach, when you reach out, state who you are, what you’re studying/doing, and why you admire their work.
+- __Be clear in your approach__, when you reach out, state who you are, what you’re studying/doing, and why you admire their work.
-- Use multiple channels, LinkedIn, tech meetups, conferences, hackathons, open-source communities.
+- __Use multiple channels__, LinkedIn, tech meetups, conferences, hackathons, open-source communities.
-- Leverage shared interests, common tech stacks, local events, or mutual contacts make conversations more natural.
+- __Leverage shared interests__, common tech stacks, local events, or mutual contacts make conversations more natural.
-- Follow up, send a short thank-you message after a chat, or update them when you’ve applied their advice.
+- __Follow up__, send a short thank-you message after a chat, or update them when you’ve applied their advice.
-- Stay visible, regularly share your learning, side projects, or reflections, people remember those who show consistent growth.
+- __Stay visible__, regularly share your learning, side projects, or reflections, people remember those who show consistent growth.

 > Connecting in social media is not the same as having a real connection.
 Go out and meet people in real life when possible.
 It is a chain of reactions! :link: